SUMMER CAMP 2026!

 Story-rich environments and diverse read-alouds

-Phonological awareness games and sound play (especially in Pre-K/K)
+Phonological awareness games and sound play

-Nature journaling, poetry, letter writing, and creative storytelling
+Nature journaling, poetry, letter writing, and storytelling

-Our approach to math is active, hands-on, and rooted in real-world experiences.
+Math is active, hands-on, and rooted in real-world experiences.

 Math lives in:

-Baking, building, measuring, mapping, and budgeting
+Baking, building, measuring, and mapping

-Problem-solving and logic games for older students
+Problem-solving and logic challenges

 Outdoor exploration and journaling

-Life cycles, ecosystems, and weather
+Life sciences, ecosystems, and weather

-We help children develop a sense of self, community, and global awareness through:
+Rather than being taught in isolation, social studies is woven naturally into our days as children develop a sense of self, community, and global awareness through:

 Cultural storytelling and traditions

-Community-building projects
+Community-building experiences

-Acts of service and local connections
+Acts of service and meaningful local connections

-Creativity and self-expression are woven into everything we do.
+Creativity is woven into everything we do.

 Students explore:

-Open-ended process art and crafts
+Open-ended art and creative expression

 Music, rhythm, and movement

-Theater games and dramatic storytelling
+Theater and storytelling

-Artistic integration in all thematic units
+Artistic integration across all subjects

-Skill checklists and anecdotal notes
+Skill-based checklists and anecdotal notes to track individual growth over time